-In IPS mode, the default behavior for all exception policies is to drop packets and/or flows.
-It is possible to disable this default, by setting the exception policies "master switch" yaml config option to ignore.
+In IPS mode, the default behavior for all exception policies is to drop the flow, or the packet, when the flow action is not supported.
+It is possible to disable this default, by setting the exception policies' "master switch" yaml config option to ignore.

-In IDS mode, setting auto mode actually means disabling the master-swtich, or ignoring the exception policies.
+In IDS mode, setting auto mode actually means disabling the master-switch, or ignoring the exception policies.